 In Upper III and Lower IV (years 7 and 8) girls are mainly taught in their form groups, with a whole year residential trip each year that gives them the opportunity to make new friends and take on outdoor physical challenges together.
 In Upper IV (Year 9) girls move into five smaller form groups as they prepare for their GCSE examinations.

-Appropriate policies, including anti-bullying, positive behaviour and discipline, are in place and the school operates an ‘open door’ policy of access for parents to discuss any concerns.
+Appropriate policies, including Safeguarding, anti-bullying, positive behaviour and discipline are in place and the school operates an ‘open door’ policy of access for parents to discuss any concerns.
 All staff are contactable by email and our extensive pastoral team means that there is always someone to talk to for girls and parents.

 The Medical room is well equipped and is open throughout the school day.
-Our full-time nurse provides First Aid care for any sick or injured girls, takes responsibility for any prescribed medicines brought into school by pupils and keeps appropriate records.
-She also delivers Skills for Life lessons on health issues to girls throughout the school and is an important ‘listening ear’.
+Our two nurses provide First Aid care for any sick or injured girl, they take responsibility for any prescribed medicines brought into school by pupils and keep appropriate records.
+They also deliver Skills for Life lessons on health issues to girls throughout the school and offer an important ‘listening ear’.